Meta-Dependence in Conditional Independence Testing: Real-World Dataset CI Meta-Dependence

 \section{Real-World Dataset CI Meta-Dependence}

-Figure~\ref{fig:real_world} shows six plots on three real-world datasets.
+Figure~\ref{fig:real_world} shows four plots on two real-world datasets.
 These experiments demonstrate the occurrence of conditional independence meta-dependence in real-world datasets.
 A shared structure is expressed between FS-CID (calculated via sub-sampling the data and computing correlation in null hypothesis rejection) and limited CIMD.